-Task Progress as of May 2022 1 Strengthen management 1) Strengthen the functions of the Board of Directors supervisory functions (Board The Board of Directors' agenda was reviewed, and the Board decided of Directors reforms) on key issues to discuss, including what the company should be like and organizational reform measures (March 31, 2022, board meeting).
+Task Progress as of May 2022 1 Strengthen management supervisory functions (Board of Directors reforms) Strengthen the functions of the Board of Directors The Board of Directors' agenda was reviewed, and the Board decided on key issues to discuss, including what the company should be like and organizational reform measures (March 31, 2022, board meeting).
 To be applied from July 2022 (after directors have been appointed).
-2) Review of the composition of the Board of Directors • Appointed an independent outside director as chairman of the Board of Directors (October 2021). • Decided on director candidates to be submitted to this year's general meeting of shareholders (announced on May 25, 2022).
+Review of the composition of the Board of Directors Appointed an independent outside director as chairman of the Board of Directors (October 2021).
+Decided on director candidates to be submitted to this year's general meeting of shareholders (announced on May 25, 2022).
 Planning to invite managers with manufacturing industry experience to serve, and to have a majority of independent outside directors.
-3) Strengthen the functions of the Board of Directors Secretariat • Strengthened cooperation between corporate-related divisions and the Board of Directors Secretariat by having selected personnel serve on the Secretariat and corporate departments concurrently (November 2021).
-Corporate Strategic Planning Division also to participate in the Board of Directors Secretariat to ensure the Board of Directors handles important agenda items (October 2022). • One experienced person appointed to strengthen the functions of the Secretariat (May 2022).
-4) Strengthen the functions of the three statutory committees •Nomination Committee: Review of positioning and role (Nomination Committee rules revised; November 25, 2021 Board meeting). •Compensation Committee: Introducing new executive officer compensation system (announced May 25, 2022). • Audit Committee: To be reviewed as necessary based on the results of the Governance Review Committee's assessment.
-5) Other • Planning to consider/implement additional improvements based on the Governance Review Committee's assessment.
+Strengthen the functions of the Board of Directors Secretariat Strengthen the functions of the Board of Directors Secretariat Strengthened cooperation between corporate-related divisions and the Board of Directors Secretariat and corporate departments concurrently (November 2021).
+Corporate Strategic Planning Division also to participate in the Board of Directors Secretariat to ensure the Board of Directors handles important agenda items (October